trevorld/Hanzi_Stats/README.rst

 Hanzi Stats
 -----------

-This Anki add-on calculates the number of Hanzi (simplified only) that you have learned so far in the following categories:
+This Anki add-on calculates the number of Hanzi that you have learned so far in the following categories:

 * New HSK levels
+* 6000 most frequently used simplified characters (divided into 12 categories)
-* 6000 most frequently used characters (divided into 12 categories)
+* 6000 most frequently used traditional characters (divided into 12 categories)

 Installation
 ------------